Nepiki/Guides/Suikoden-(PlayStation).md

 ![Badge](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/86069.png)
 *Obtain the Fortune Crystal in Saraday*

-Exactly the same as obtaining the Prosperity Crystal in Saraday, only do it with Ted.
+Exactly the same as obtaining the Prosperity Crystal in Saraday, only do it without Ted.
 After arriving at the McDohl mansion, head upstairs to automatically trigger a scene with Ted, who will join your party.
 Then head back downstairs and follow the same steps as the Prosperity Crystal.

 Point of no return - Going into your room after Ted joins.